ipython-books/python-for-newbies/Guide.md

 ## Table of contents

 There are two parts.
 In the first part, we'll cover the fundamental tools you'll need to know before you can actually start coding.
-You don't have to learn them, but you're highly encouraged to take the time to do it.

 In the second part, we'll cover the basics of the Python language.

 ### Part 1: setting up your computer